Mazyod/PhoenixSharp/README.md

 - Portable enough to work out of the box in Unity and other C# environments.

 In order to achieve the goals stated, it is necessary to:
-- Maintain a close resemblence to the Phoenix.js implementation.
+- Maintain a close resemblance to the Phoenix.js implementation.
 - Engage the community to accommodate different requirements based on various environments.

 ## Getting Started

-**Migrating from the pre-release version of PhoenixSharp?
+**Migrating from older versions?
 [See our migration guide][migration-guide]**

 For now, you can use git submodules or simply download the sources and drop them in your project.